metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 - `action` (String) Action defines the action to perform on the flows that match the filter.
 - `cidr` (String) CIDR defines the IP CIDR to filter flows by.Example: 10.10.10.0/24 or 100:100:100:100::/64
 - `dest_ports` (String) DestPorts defines the destination ports to filter flows by.To filter a single port, set a single port as an integer value.
-For example, destPorts: 80.To filter a range of ports, use a 'start-end' range in string format.
-For example, destPorts: '80-100'.To filter two ports, use a 'port1,port2' in string format.
-For example, 'ports: '80,100''.
+For example destPorts: 80.To filter a range of ports, use a 'start-end' range, string format.
+For example destPorts: '80-100'.
 - `direction` (String) Direction defines the direction to filter flows by.
 - `enable` (Boolean) Set 'enable' to 'true' to enable eBPF flow filtering feature.
 - `icmp_code` (Number) ICMPCode defines the ICMP code to filter flows by.
 - `icmp_type` (Number) ICMPType defines the ICMP type to filter flows by.
 - `peer_ip` (String) PeerIP defines the IP address to filter flows by.Example: 10.10.10.10
 - `ports` (String) Ports defines the ports to filter flows by. it can be user for either source or destination ports.To filter a single port, set a single port as an integer value.
-For example, ports: 80.To filter a range of ports, use a 'start-end' range in string format.
-For example, ports: '80-100'.To filter two ports, use a 'port1,port2' in string format.
-For example, 'ports: '80,100''.
+For example ports: 80.To filter a range of ports, use a 'start-end' range, string format.
+For example ports: '80-10
 - `protocol` (String) Protocol defines the protocol to filter flows by.
 - `source_ports` (String) SourcePorts defines the source ports to filter flows by.To filter a single port, set a single port as an integer value.
-For example, sourcePorts: 80.To filter a range of ports, use a 'start-end' range in string format.
-For example, sourcePorts: '80-100'.To filter two ports, use a 'port1,port2' in string format.
-For example, 'ports: '80,100''.
+For example sourcePorts: 80.To filter a range of ports, use a 'start-end' range, string format.
+For example sourcePorts: '80-100'.
 - `tcp_flags` (String) 'tcpFlags' defines the TCP flags to filter flows by.